LittleGreyCells/escheme-documentation/BindingsGuide.md

-escheme "bindings" -- A Deveoper's Guide
+escheme "bindings" -- A Developer's Guide
 ========================================

 What follows are guidelines for extending escheme with ones own primitive